end of the spring semester : RECTOR'S SPEECH

 19 June – The August/September 2020 exam session will be a mix of online and in-person exams.
 The Rectorate recommends that retakes of exams from the January/February 2020 session be conducted in person and those from the May/June 2020 session be conducted online.
 The exams taken during the August/September 2020 session will count as attempts, and students will not automatically be excused if they fail to turn up for an exam.
 However, exceptions to these principles will be allowed, and this will be left up to each faculty or center's dean's office or direction team, who will provide students with the details of how your exams will be run. >Read more

 In order to protect oneself and others, following the recommendations in terms of personal hygiene and social behavior is the most effective tool.
 Each and everyone can become an ambassador for preventive measures in his or her family and social circle, inside and outside the University. > Protective measures

 Access to UNIGE buildings

-The University of Geneva maintains constant contact with the Cantonal Health authorities and applies the recommendations of the cantonal doctor, derived from those of the Federal Office of Public Health (FOPH), the only health authorities to which it refers.
+In her management of the coronavirus crisis, the University of Geneva applies the recommendations of Federal and Cantonal authorities, in particular those of the cantonal doctor, derived from those of the Federal Office of Public Health (FOPH).
+These are the only health authorities to which it refers.